tctco/STCS/README.md

 <img src="./demo/logo.svg" style="width:40%" alt="logo">
 </p>

-This is the official implementation of SSTC: Enhanced Multi Animal Tracking and Social Behavior Analysis
+This is the official implementation of Segmentation tracking and clustering system enables accurate multi-animal tracking of social behaviors.

 ## segTracker.ai